waze3174/Xbl_Strongblock/README.md

 Add the Xbl_Content_servers list to block downloads, catalog and avatar domains (probably not necessary)

-Add Xbguard_alt_servers for a complete block of xbox live
+Add Xbguard_alt_servers for a complete block of xbox live, even when using Stealth servers

 Complete_Xbl_block list is a list that combines all 3 of these in one place for easily toggling on and off.